FV Northwestern: Current status

 Today, the Northwestern continues to fish red king crab, tanner crab, and opilio crab; however, it is now one of few boats to engage in pot cod fishing as well, which was filmed for episodes of Deadliest Catch during the 2006 Opilio crab season.
 The Northwestern was one of the few vessels to fish for blue king crab in 2009 after completing its red king crab season.
 During the summer, the vessel keeps busy tendering (transporting fish from vessels at sea to floating processors, allowing the fishing boats to stay on the grounds rather than make repeated trips back to port) salmon and herring, usually under the command of Edgar Hansen.

 The Northwestern is one of the most successful boats in the crab fishing fleet.
-It continues to meet its quota and bring in money for the crew and family; the vessel won both the tonnage and price titles in both the final king crab derby in 2005 and the final opilio crab derby in 2006, and as a result, her share of the available quota under the new IFQ fishing rules is among the largest in the fleet.
+The vessel won both the tonnage and price titles in both the final king crab derby in 2005 and the final opilio crab derby in 2006.
 The vessel has become popular and very recognizable due to it being prominently featured in the Discovery Channel series Deadliest Catch.

-In addition to the Hansen brothers, the remainder of the crew includes longtime deckhands Matt Bradley (Edgar's childhood friend), Nick Mavar, Jr. and Nick's nephew, Jake Anderson.
+In addition to the Hansen brothers, the remainder of the crew includes longtime deckhands Matt Bradley (Edgar's childhood friend), Nick Mavar Jr. and Nick's nephew, Jake Anderson.
 Jake earned full-share deckhand status on the Northwestern during the 2009 opilio season, and continued to fish on the boat several more seasons before taking over as captain of the F/V Saga in 2014.
 Matt would also leave the boat on occasions as well and has since permanently joined Jake on the F/V Saga by the 2019 king crab season.
 Karl Rasmussen, the grandson of one of the Northwestern's quota leasers, joined the crew in 2014.
 Sig's daughter Mandy, has fished on the boat during salmon season, and she had been an intermittent crew member during earlier seasons of the show.
 Before the 2016 red king crab season, Sig's son-in-law, Clark Pederson (Mandy's husband), became the latest to join the Northwestern crew.

 During the middle of the 2018 opilio season, Mandy has started training under her father to become the Northwestern's relief captain.
 By the start of the 2018 king crab season, she permanently joined the crew as full-time relief captain and captain-in-training, with Sig grooming her to one day take over the family business.
 In the summer of 2019, Mandy and Clark alternated to run the boat, for salmon tendering.
 During the boat's first trip, right before the start of the 2019 red king crab season, Mandy took the boat out by herself for the first time as captain, to set up storage pots out in the fishing grounds, before Sig came up to take control of the boat, for the season.